LeonardoLancia/App-YostMiniWireless2LSL/readme.md

 numpy

 ## Usage:
-This is a command line scripts that acceps the following parameters:
+This is a command line script that takes the following arguments:

 **srate** (int, optional): streaming rate required to the sensors in frames per secs.
 Default: 100